 - ¼ cup green onions chopped

-- Using a deep skillet, add butter and place over medium-high heat.
+- Using a deep skillet, add butter and place over medium heat.
 Once hot, add bell peppers and onions; sauté for 6-8 minutes or until onion begins to turn transparent.

-- Meanwhile, slice the al fresco Smoked Andouille Chicken Sausage and cook in a dry skillet, flipping occasionally, until browned.
+- Meanwhile, slice the al fresco Smoked Andouille Chicken Sausage and cook in a large skillet over medium-high heat, flipping occasionally, until edges are crisp.
 Set sausage aside.

-- Add corn, tomatoes, garlic, Cajun seasoning, thyme, salt, pepper and whipping cream to the onion mixture; stir and reduce heat to medium low.
+- Add corn, tomatoes, garlic, Cajun seasoning, thyme, salt, pepper and heavy cream to the onion mixture; stir and reduce heat to medium low.
 Cook for 20-25 minutes, stirring occasionally.

 - Stir the al fresco chicken sausage and green onions into corn mixture.